 In today’s internet age, it is fairly easy to find out how a company treats its clients—simply search for online reviews.
 Visit various forums and message boards where people are discussing the merchant service provider.
-One’s goal ought to be to find a merchant service provider who has mostly positive reviews and feedback.
+If you have higher volumes and are switching merchant account providers, you should always ask for customer references and talk to a peer.

 Since there are thousands of merchant service providers out there, fees are often similar between major companies.
 Most per-transaction fees range between 1.5% – 2%.
 Beware of companies that advertise insanely low rates that sound too good to be true.
 If the rates sound way too good to be true, then they are!